 Last week was safeguarding week across West Yorkshire.
 Here at West Yorkshire Trading Standards, we endeavour to protect and support consumers in a number of ways in order to safeguard those who are most vulnerable in our communities.

 During these testing times, local businesses have been providing a vital service to the communities they serve.
 Some businesses have been staying open longer and providing delivery services for local residents who are unable to get to the shops to buy essentials like food.
 However, there have also been some businesses looking to exploit the situation the country finds itself in through criminal means by supplying illicit tobacco and undercutting genuine retailers.

-We have recently decommissioned our materials testing laboratory and have a number of used instruments and equipment available for sale.
-These items were used for the flammability, PPE and physical type of testing typically seen in this type of laboratory.
+We have recently decommissioned our Analytical Services laboratory and have a number of used instruments and equipment available for sale.
+These items were used for food and toxicology work typically seen in this type of laboratory.
 Many items are in good working order, the schedule we provide will indicate those that are not.

 West Yorkshire’s Police and Crime Commissioner (PCC) and West Yorkshire Trading Standards (WYTS) have joined forces to warn communities against being taken in by scams organized by those looking to exploit the situation created by COVID-19.

 Nasar Munir has today been sentenced at Leeds Crown Court to 9 year and 9 months for his part in a fraud conspiracy which targeted vulnerable consumers for unnecessary, substandard and overpriced security and home improvement work.
 This follows the sentencing on 3rd March 2020 of his co-defendants Mohammed Mansha Abbas, Mohammed Zulfqar Abbas, Mohammed Vaqaas Abbas and Imran Shan and brings the total sentences handed down in this case to almost 30 years.